taikun114/Clip-Hold/README.md

 To make bug tracking easier, if you want to report more than one issue, please open a separate Issue for each problem.
 In other words, if you want to report two bugs, you must open two Issues.

 ### Feedback
-If you do not have a GitHub account and would like to report a bug, share an idea, or send a message to the developer (me), you can click [**this link**](mailto:contact.taikun@gmail.com?subject=Clip%20Hold%20Feedback:%20&body=Please%20describe%20your%20feedback%20in%20detail:%0D%0A%0D%0A%0D%0ASystem%20Information:%0D%0A%0D%0A-%20System%20%0D%0APlease%20enter%20your%20Mac%20model.%0D%0A%0D%0A%0D%0A-%20macOS%20Version%20%0D%0AIf%20you%20are%20experiencing%20problems,%20please%20enter%20the%20macOS%20version.%0D%0A%0D%0A%0D%0A-%20App%20Version%0D%0AIf%20you%20are%20experiencing%20problems,%20please%20enter%20the%20app%20version.%0D%0A%0D%0A) or click the “Send Feedback” button in the “Information” tab in the app settings to send an email (please note that I may not be able to reply to all messages).\
+If you do not have a GitHub account and would like to report a bug, share an idea, or send a message to the developer (me), you can click [**this link**](mailto:contact.taikun@gmail.com?subject=Clip%20Hold%20Feedback:%20&body=Please%20describe%20your%20feedback%20in%20detail:%0D%0A%0D%0A%0D%0ASystem%20Information:%0D%0A%0D%0A-%20System%20%0D%0APlease%20enter%20your%20Mac%20model.%0D%0A%0D%0A%0D%0A-%20macOS%20Version%20%0D%0AIf%20you%20are%20experiencing%20problems,%20please%20enter%20the%20macOS%20version.%0D%0A%0D%0A%0D%0A-%20App%20Version%0D%0AIf%20you%20are%20experiencing%20problems,%20please%20enter%20the%20app%20version.%0D%0A%0D%0A) or click the "Send Feedback” button in the "Information” tab in the app settings to send an email (please note that I may not be able to reply to all messages).\
 When you open the Send Email window from the button in the app, necessary information, such as Mac system information (Model ID, CPU architecture type, macOS version information) and app version information, will be pre-filled, so sending feedback from there is recommended.

 ### Community